Term Definition

 Steering Committee

-Program or project steering committees comprise a diverse (preferably cross-functional) group of individuals with appropriate experience, skills, capabilities, attributes and attitude to provide effective leadership, oversight and direction to the program or project.
+The project/program Steering Committee comprises a diverse (preferably cross-functional) group of individuals with appropriate experience, skills, capabilities, attributes and attitude to provide effective leadership, oversight and direction to the project/program.

-1. Providing oversight and direction to the project.
-That is, assisting the Project Sponsor to govern the project and ensuring the overall direction of the project remains on track (as per approved Business Case and Project Management Plan) to deliver the planned outcomes and benefits.
+1. Providing oversight and direction to the project/program.
+That is, assisting the sponsor to govern the project/program and ensuring the overall direction of the project remains on track (as per approved Business Case and Project Management Plan) to deliver the planned outcomes and benefits.

 2. Reviewing key proposals and decisions and endorsing recommendations for approval by the appropriate delegate (financial and contract delegations to be exercised as per UQ's Delegations Framework).

-3. Approving the performance and risk thresholds for the program or project and defining the acceptable risk profile.
+3. Approving the performance and risk thresholds for the project/program and defining the acceptable risk profile.

-4. Monitoring the performance of the project or program including management of resources, risks, issues and compliance obligations.
+4. Monitoring the performance of the project/program including management of resources, risks, issues and compliance obligations.

-5. Advising and providing support to the Project Owner, Project Manager and the project team.
+5. Advising and providing support to the project/program owner, manager and team.

-6. Under direction from the Project Sponsor, providing guidance to resolve issues and risks that cannot be resolved at project level or that have major implications for the project/program.
+6. Under direction from the sponsor, providing guidance to resolve issues and risks that cannot be resolved at project/program level or that have major implications for the project/program.

-7. Help resolve any disputes involving the Project Manager and the project stakeholders.
+7. Help resolve any disputes involving the project/program manager and stakeholders.